top of page

 Search

-When an athlete feels safe, the brain and body work together.
-Reaction time improves.
-Breathing settles.
-Vision widens.
+When you feel safe, your brain and body work together in sync.
+Your reaction time improves.
+Your breathing settles.
+Your vision widens.
 Decision-making sharpens.
 Strength and speed express more freely.

-When an athlete does not feel safe - when the nervous system perceives threat - performance deteriorates.
-Even if the athlete is physically prepared.
-Even if they “want it” badly.
+But when you do not feel safe - when your nervous system perceives a threat - your performance deteriorates.
+This can happen even if you are physically prepared or “want it” badly.
 This isn’t a mindset problem.
 It’s a biology problem.

 What Happens When the Nervous System Feels Threatened

-In this state, the body prioritizes protection over performance.
-Speed, coordination, and creativity all drop, not because the athlete isn’t tough enough, but because the system is doing exactly what it was designed to do.
+In this survival mode, your body prioritizes protection over performance.
+Speed, coordination, and creativity all drop - not because you are not tough enough, but because your system is doing exactly what it was designed to do.

 You cannot force peak performance out of a threatened nervous system.